-Meet the Breed: Boston terrier
+Meet the breed: Boston Terrier

 Born and bred in the US, the all-American Boston Terrier is the first homegrown breed recognized by the American Kennel Club.
-These four-legged sweethearts are the product of post-Civil War creation resulting from a cross between an English bulldog and the now-extinct white English terrier.
-With a history rich in our nation's roots, let's stand up and salute the Boston terrier.
-Here's everything you need to know about the breed.
+These four-legged sweethearts are the product of a post-Civil War creation resulting from a cross between an English Bulldog and the now-extinct white English Terrier.
+With a history rich in our nation's roots, the Boston Terrier is an excellent family companion that's as sweet and comforting as apple pie.

-Sound like the perfect pet?
-Pretty much.
-Boston terriers make excellent companions for all types of families and individuals.
+Boston Terriers make excellent companions for all types of families and individuals.
 They have great temperaments and easily adjust to many lifestyles.
 Bostons tend to get along well with other pets and truly love being around others, both canine and human.
-Though environments associated with extreme heat are not recommended for this short-snout breed, a close eye on outdoor activity is enough to keep them safe and healthy.
+Though environments associated with extreme heat are not recommended for this short-snouted breed, a close eye on outdoor activity is enough to keep them safe and healthy.
 If you're looking for a low-maintenance pet, it doesn't get any better than the Boston Terrier; their short coats allow for quick grooming sessions.
 The shortened snout makes them prone to breathing difficulties resulting in shortness of breath, snoring, snorting and farting.
 Yes, we said farting.
 If you prefer to call it "breaking wind" you'd better start looking for a more distinguished breed.

 A dream day in the life of a Boston Terrier